The UOAdmin Internship Program

 • Planning a milestone anniversary event for the Vivian Olum Child Development Center.

 Occasionally we have repeat projects, but many of them are new each year.
-The 2023-24 projects will be confirmed by fall 2023 depending on host department needs and the skills and interests of the selected cohort.
+The 2023-24 projects were confirmed by fall 2023 and align with host department needs and the skills and interests of the cohort.

 Our Commitment to Diversity